 So to those would-be traders, I suggest a better alternative, which is to trade with a very small amount of money.
 Even if you are only risking $50 or $100 dollars on a trade I believe it will tell you more about your ability to trade than any amount of paper trading will.

 It will give you “skin in the game” and focus your trading.
-It will also give you time to build a methodology, which if proven sound over time, can be scaled up as your trading experience and account equity grow.
+It will also give you time to build a sound method, which if proven profitable, can be scaled up as your trading experience and account equity grow.